Somya1041/mbed_NXP_LPC1768/README.md

 ### 1. **ADC (Analog-to-Digital Converter)**
    - Demonstrates the use of the LPC1768's built-in ADC module to convert analog signals into digital values.
+   - This section contains two file:
+      - `adc_temp_read.c`: This code reads temperature data from an ADC channel on the LPC1768 microcontroller, converts the ADC value to voltage, and calculates the temperature.
+It then displays the temperature on an LCD in Celsius using the LCD module's API.
+      - `adc_2_uart.c`: This code reads temperature data from an ADC channel on the LPC1768 microcontroller, converts the ADC value to voltage, calculates the temperature, and transmits the temperature data as a string via **UART0**.
+It uses UART for communication, making it suitable for serial data logging or monitoring.

    - Applications: Sensor interfacing, signal monitoring, and analog data processing.

 ### 2. **Buzzer**